tomjaguarpaw/haskell-opaleye/README.md

 The only person authorised to merge to `master` or upload this package to Hackage is Tom Ellis.

-However, to ensure continuity of service to Opaleye users, if Tom Ellis is unavailable or unresponsive to maintenance requests for three months then full ownership of the project, including the GitHub repository, Hackage upload rights, and the right to amend this backup maintainers policy, passes to Oliver Charles (ollie@ocharles.org.uk).
+However, to ensure continuity of service to Opaleye users there are backup maintainers.

+* If Tom Ellis is unavailable or unresponsive to maintenance requests for three months then full ownership of the project, including the GitHub repository, Hackage upload rights, and the right to amend this backup maintainers policy, passes to Oliver Charles (ollie@ocharles.org.uk).

-If Tom Ellis is unavailable or unresponsive to maintenance requests for four months, and this policy has not been changed to the contrary, then full ownership of the project, including the GitHub repository, Hackage upload rights, and the right to amend this backup maintainers policy passes to Shane O'Brien (@duairc).
+* If Tom Ellis is unavailable or unresponsive to maintenance requests for four months, and this policy has not been changed to the contrary, then full ownership of the project, including the GitHub repository, Hackage upload rights, and the right to amend this backup maintainers policy passes to Shane O'Brien (@duairc).

+* If Tom Ellis is unavailable or unresponsive to maintenance requests for six months, and this policy has not been changed to the contrary, then full ownership of the project, including the GitHub repository, Hackage upload rights, and the right to amend this backup maintainers policy passes to Joe Hermaszewski (@expipiplus1).

 # Contributors